snowch-notes/gwas-vastdb/00_toc.md

 **Tutorial: Understanding Genome-Wide Association Studies (GWAS) and Database Design**

-**I. Introduction to Genetics and GWAS**
+**1. Introduction to Genetics and GWAS**

 * 1.1.
 What is DNA, Genes, and Genomes?
 * 1.2.
 Genetic Variation: SNPs and Alleles
 * 1.3.
 What is a Genome-Wide Association Study (GWAS)?
 * 1.4.
 The Importance of Large Datasets in GWAS

-**II.
-GWAS Data: Characteristics and Representation**
+**2. GWAS Data: Characteristics and Representation**

 * 2.1.
 Genotype Data: SNPs and Numerical Encoding
 * 2.2.
 Phenotype Data: Traits and Measurements
 * 2.3.
 Metadata: Annotations and Demographics
 * 2.4.
 Exploring Real GWAS Data

+**3. Open GWAS Data Resources**

+* 7.1.
+Introduction to Open GWAS Datasets
+* 7.2.
+The 1000 Genomes Project
+* 7.3.
+The UK Biobank
+* 7.4. dbGaP (Database of Genotypes and Phenotypes)
+* 7.5.
+Other Relevant Resources
+* 7.6.
+Tips for Working with Open Datasets

+Absolutely.
+Here's the table of contents specifically for the section "7.6.
+GWAS Data File Types and Structures":

+**4. GWAS Data File Types and Structures**

+* 4.1.
+VCF (Variant Call Format)
+* 4.2.
+PLINK Files (BED, BIM, FAM)
+* 4.3.
+Other Formats

-**III.
-Database Design for GWAS Data**
+**5. Database Design for GWAS Data**

-* 3.1.
+* 5.1.
 Relational vs. Columnar Databases: A Brief Overview
-* 3.2.
+* 5.2.
 Why VAST DB is Well-Suited for GWAS
-* 3.3.
+* 5.3.
 Multi-Table, Partitioned Approach (Recommended)
-* 3.4.
+* 5.4.
 Single-Table (Wide-Column) Approach: Considerations and Trade-offs
-* 3.5.
+* 5.5.
 Data Types and Schema Design
-* 3.6.
+* 5.6.
 Example Schema and Data Representation

-**IV.
-Querying and Analysis in VAST DB**
+**6. Querying and Analysis in VAST DB**

-* 4.1.
+* 6.1.
 Basic Queries: Selecting Individuals and SNPs
-* 4.2.
+* 6.2.
 Advanced Queries: Statistical Analysis
-* 4.3.
+* 6.3.
 Performance Optimization: Predicate Pushdown and Partitioning
-* 4.4.
+* 6.4.
 Snapshot Strategies.

-**V. Hands-on Demo with Sample GWAS Data**
+**7. Hands-on Demo with Sample GWAS Data**

-* 5.1.
+* 7.1.
 Obtaining and Preparing Sample GWAS Data
-    * Links to publicly available datasets (e.g., 1000 Genomes Project, UK Biobank subset).
-    * Steps for data conversion and formatting.
-* 5.2.
+* 7.2.
 Setting Up VAST DB for the Demo
-    * Instructions for creating schemas and tables.
-    * Example data loading scripts using the `vastdb` SDK.
-* 5.3.
+* 7.3.
 Running Example Queries and Analyses
-    * Demonstrating basic and advanced queries from Chapter IV.
-    * Performing simple statistical analyses.
-    * Visualizing results.
-* 5.4.
+* 7.4.
 Performing comparative timing tests.
-    * Comparing query times between vastdb and other methods.
-    * Providing the scripts used to perform the timing tests.

-**VI.
-Demonstrating VAST DB's Value: Performance Benchmarks and Comparisons**
+**8. Demonstrating VAST DB's Value: Performance Benchmarks and Comparisons**

-* 6.1.
+* 8.1.
 Common GWAS Analysis Workflows and Bottlenecks
-* 6.2.
+* 8.2.
 Benchmarking Methodology: Defining Relevant Metrics
-* 6.3.
+* 8.3.
 Comparative Analysis: VAST DB vs. Traditional Approaches
-* 6.4.
+* 8.4.
 Real-World Case Studies and Examples
-* 6.5.
+* 8.5.
 Visualizing Performance Differences.

-**VII.
-Practical Considerations and Future Directions**
+**9. Practical Considerations and Future Directions**

-* 7.1.
+* 9.1.
 Data Ingestion and Quality Control
-* 7.2.
+* 9.2.
 Scalability and Performance Tuning
-* 7.3.
+* 9.3.
 Ethical and Privacy Considerations
-* 7.4.
+* 9.4.
 Future Trends in GWAS and Database Technology